apache/skywalking-website/docs/README.md

   - header: SkyWalking Chart 1.0.0 for SkyWaling 6.5.0 release
     content: SkyWalking Chart is used to deploy SkyWalking to Kubernetes cluster.
     time: Dec.
 26th 2019
-  - header: Welcome Weiyi Liu as new committer
-    content: Based on his continuous contributions, Weiyi Liu (a.k.a [wayilau](https://github.com/wayilau)) has been voted as a new committer.
-    time: Dec.
-10th 2019